Heather WILLAUER

 water-gas shift reaction (RWGS) reaction.
 Suitable materials

-include, but are not limited to, one or more oxides or carbides of
+include, but are not limited to, one or more oxides or carbides

-activity of the material associated wtih the support, in the form
+introduced catalytic activity of the material associated wtih

-of reverse water-gas shift catalytic activity.
-It is known that to
+activity.
+It is known that to achieve C02 hydrogenation to

-achieve C02 hydrogenation to long-chain hydrocarbons, C02 needs to
+long-chain hydrocarbons, C02 needs to initially be converted to

-initially be converted to CO, which is subsequently converted to
+CO, which is subsequently converted to aforementioned

-aforementioned hydrocarbons via the Fischer-Tropsch synthesis.
-The
+hydrocarbons via the Fischer-Tropsch synthesis.
+The addition of

-reaction (RWGS) reaction facilitates the reverse water-gas shift
+(RWGS) reaction facilitates the reverse water-gas shift reaction

-reaction (i.e. C02 + H2 <-> CO + H20) and thus leads to an
+(i.e. C02 + H2 <-> CO + H20) and thus leads to an overall

-overall higher C02 conversion relative to a conventional support
+higher C02 conversion relative to a conventional support

 containing the same dispersed C02 hydrogenation catalyst.